cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 Specify full issue tracker's URL if it's necessary.

+### Source storage

+Specify source storage for import resources like annotation, backups.
+It can be a local or a cloud storage.

+### Target storage

+Specify target storage for export resources like annotation, backups.
+It can be a local or a cloud storage.

 To save and open task click on `Submit & Open` button.
 Also you can click on `Submit & Continue` button for creating several tasks in sequence.
 Then, the created tasks will be displayed on a [tasks page](/docs/manual/basics/tasks-page/).